Bhaveshupadhyay/fam/README.md

 - Storing Card Details: I stored card details using a card ID as the key and the associated card details as the value.
 The card ID is used to access a specific card's data from the stored map.

+## Screen utils

+used to make the app responsive on all devices.
+It adjusts the layout to fit different screen sizes and resolutions, ensuring a consistent user experience across smartphones, tablets, and other devices

 ## Extra

  I used Aspect Ratio and Card ID, which were defined in the API but not initially part of the app's predefined schema